coder/coder/docs/admin/security/database-encryption.md

 ## Troubleshooting

 - If Coder detects that the data stored in the database was not encrypted with any known keys, it will refuse to start.
-If you are seeing this behaviour, ensure that the encryption keys provided are correct.
+If you are seeing this behavior, ensure that the encryption keys provided are correct.
 - If Coder detects that the data stored in the database was encrypted with a key that is no longer active, it will refuse to start.
-If you are seeing this behaviour, ensure that the encryption keys provided are correct and that you have not revoked any keys that are still in use.
+If you are seeing this behavior, ensure that the encryption keys provided are correct and that you have not revoked any keys that are still in use.
 - Decryption may fail if newly encrypted data is written while decryption is in progress.
 If this happens, ensure that all active coder instances are stopped,